2025 Preakness Stakes betting guide and tips

 • Superfecta bet predicts four horses in the correct order for first through fourth place.

-• Super high five bet predicts five horses in the right order for first through fifth place; it pays the most.
+• Super high-five bet predicts five horses in the right order for first through fifth place and pays the most.

 One of the most famous horses in American horse racing history, Secretariat, holds the fastest time on record for the Preakness Stakes.
-As possibly the best racehorse in the history of racing as a whole, Secretariat demolished the course in 1:53 in 1973.
+Considered the best racehorse in the history of racing, Secretariat demolished the course in 1973 with a time of 1:53:00.
+The legendary American thoroughbred also holds the track records at the Kentucky Derby and the Belmont Stakes.

 YearHorseJockeyTime